kshetline/tubular_util/README.md

 function getOrSet<T, U>(map: Map<T, U>, key: T, callbackOrValue: U | (() => U)): U
 ```

-This function either returns the value from the `map` associated with `key` if it exists, or stores a new value under `key` and returns that.
-The value may be either provided explicitly, or provided via a callback function — ideal if you don't want to compute that value unless necessary.
+This function either returns the value from the `map` associated with `key` if it exists or stores a new value under `key` and returns that.
+The value may be either provided explicitly or provided via a callback function — ideal if you don't want to compute that value unless necessary.

 ```typescript
 async function getOrSetAsync<T, U>(map: Map<T, U>, key: T, callback: () => Promise<U>): Promise<U>